SofiaS2025/Decoding-spatial-location-from-head-direction-cells-activity/README.md

 The main experiment consists in the decoding of the activity of HD cells recorded over a period of time T.
 The main experiment is decoder_without_AVtuning and running_experiment (both WITHOUT angular velocity tuning).

-functions_file reposrts the fucntions using in the encoding and decoding phases. experiment_multiple_runs runs the main experiment multiple times (multiple recordings).
+functions_file reposrts the functions using in the encoding and decoding phases. experiment_multiple_runs runs the main experiment multiple times (multiple recordings).

 alpha_dependance_parameters present in the same graph the curves alpha-MSE given a variation of paramters mu, k, dt_enc.